nas5w/interview-guide/leetcode/README.md

 There are a couple of realities here:

 - Quality of your practicing is more important than quantity.
 If you complete a ton of questions but only because you look at the answer every time, you're not really developing your problem-solving skills.
-- There's a good bit of luck when you interviewing.
+- There's a good bit of luck when you're interviewing.
 Practicing more problems increases the likelihood that you'll have success in an interview, but there's always a decent chance even the most practiced person will be stumped.

 The truth is I never felt truly ready to interview for Leetcode-style questions, but I did a couple hundred questions and just went for it.